stucchio/Homepage/content/basic_income_reduces_employment.rst

 The `New Jersey Experiment <|filename|blog_media/2019/basic_income_reduces_employment/New_Jersey_Graduated_Work_Incentive_Experiment__ED099531.pdf>`_ ran from 1967-1974.
 In this experiment the income levels ranged from 50% to 125% of the poverty line, and the experiment included 1350 randomly selected low income families in NJ and PA.
 Each family in the experiment received 3 years of Basic Income.
 As with the Rural Income Experiment, many subgroup analysis were performed (on a relatively low number of families per subgroup) and inconsistent results were obtained across subgroups.

 The overall results were a reduction in labor supply (hours worked) by 13.9% for white families, 6.1% for black families and 1.5% for Spanish speaking families.
 The labor force participation rate reduction was 9.8%, 5% and +/- 6.7% for White, Black and Spanish speaking families respectively.
-(Due to the poor quality of the scan, I can't make out the digits after teh decimal for black families or whether the effect is positive or negative in table 3.)
+(Due to the poor quality of the scan, I can't make out the digits after the decimal for black families or whether the effect is positive or negative in table 3.)

 I do not endorse the level of excessive subgroup analysis they performed.
 In such a small sample they should have just done an overall analysis.
 But the experiment was designed in 1967 so I'll be forgiving of the authors - my viewpoint of their methodology is, of course, heavily informed by living through the modern replication crisis.